sodazone/go-steward/README.md

   steward [command]

 Available Commands:
-  fetch       Streams either assets or chains data to stdout help        Help about any command
+  fetch       Prints assets or chains data to stdout help        Help about any command

 Flags: